longlivebuinhi/longlivebuinhi/README.md

 ### Nhi B Yen/배연이
-I'm an Computer Science student at VNU University of Engineering and Technology and will attend Sungkyunkwan University in the Fall semester, 2022.
+I'm a Computer Science student at VNU University of Engineering and Technology and will attend Sungkyunkwan University in the Fall semester, 2022.
 My intended major is Software Engineering.

 I was an image-processing collaborator of RikkeiSoft, Hanoi.
 Now I'm working as a home tutor and a part-time SEO writer.